initbiz/initbiz.github.io/powercomponents/index.md

     # For example:
     create sites Person

-The command creates sites in active theme that has embedded `crud components` the components and optional prefix for URL.
+The command creates sites in the active theme that has embedded `crud components` the components and optional prefix for URL.

 #### Register component
     register component <pluginCode>.<pluginName> <componentCode>